| Stretch: |

 0

-- Put in at the boat access near Iron Gate Fish Hatchery, on river left
+- Put in at the boat access across Iron Gate Fish Hatchery,

 - Railroad bridge crosses overhead.